ubidots/ubidots-cli/README.md

 poetry shell
 ```

-According to the configuration in `[tool.poetry.scripts] ubidots = "cli.main:app"` within the `pyproject.toml` file, you can execute the CLI using the command `ubidots`

 Run `ubidots --help` to view available CLI commands.
 Each command may have its subcommands.
 Explore these in more detail using the `--help` flag.
 ```bash